home-assistant/home-assistant.io/source/_components/alarm_control_panel.lupusec.markdown

 logo: lupusec.jpg
 ha_category: Alarm
 ha_release: 0.81
-ha_iot_class: "Cloud Push"
+ha_iot_class: "Local Push"
 ---

-The `lupus electronics` security control panel platform allows you to control your [Lupusec](https://www.lupus-electronics.de) devices.
+The `LUPUS-Electronics` security control panel platform allows you to control your [Lupusec](https://www.lupus-electronics.de) devices.

 The requirement is that you have setup your [Lupusec component](/components/lupusec/).
 The alarm control panel is automatically added to your hass UI.